gpluscb/Polyfunge/README.md

 such as redirection, cloning, annihilation through collision, jump pads, and fusion.
 Maybe you'll even manage to compute digits of pi while you're at it.

-Values start by moving down and are affected by the variuos blocks.
+Values start by moving down and are affected by the various blocks.
 See [the specification](https://gitlab.com/alice-lefebvre/polyfunge/-/blob/main/readme.md) for details.

 Example program computing the [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence), [courtesy of Alice](https://gitlab.com/alice-lefebvre/polyfunge/-/blob/main/examples/fibonacci.pf):